 Are there any other benefits of a personal injury trust?

-The trust will ring fence your personal injury compensation from any third party.
-As an example, if a claimant subsequently goes through divorce proceedings the compensation held on Trust will not be taken into account.
+The trust will ring-fence your injury compensation from any third party.
+As an example, if a claimant subsequently goes through divorce proceedings, the payment held on Trust will not be taken into account.

 Can Quittance's panel of solicitors help set up I trust?